cloudmesh/cloudmesh-pi-burn/cm-pi-burn.md

 For more information on options, see `/cmburn/pi/cmpiburn.py`

 Here is an example call of the command create using a static IP address connecting to a home wifi network with the IP address information of the example above.
 Again, you do not need to set a static IP to connect to the internet.
+We are also using the `--format` option

 ```
 # cm-pi-burn create \